bagnboost/DataNotes/DataNotes/Python/Decision Tree Builder.md

 				best_feature = feature
 				best_error_rate = error_rate

-#### Bulding the tree
+#### Creating the leaf nodes
 We have our best split metric and the algorithm for determining which feature provides the best split at a single node.

-Now we use those two functions to build consecutive nodes of the tree, eventually culminating with the leaf nodes.
+Before creating the entire tree, we want to also define the stopping point - the leaf nodes.

-    def create_leaf():
+    def create_leaf(split_responses):
+	    #Create a leaf dictionary
+	    leaf = {'splitting_feature]: None,
+				'left' : None,
+				'right': None,
+				'is_lea